 They noted that the first Chinese Arctic research station was opened in Svalbard, Norway, in 2004 and is used by groups designated by the Pentagon as Chinese military-controlled companies.

-The lawmakers quoted Data Abyss founder LJ Eads in the letter, who found that the research projects enhanced military capabilities, “particularly in areas such as missile guidance, over-the-horizon radar detection, satellite communications, space object tracking, early warning systems, electronic warfare, submarine detection, and strategic communication and control in polar regions.”
+The lawmakers in their letter quoted Data Abyss founder LJ Eads, who found that the research projects enhanced military capabilities, “particularly in areas such as missile guidance, over-the-horizon radar detection, satellite communications, space object tracking, early warning systems, electronic warfare, submarine detection, and strategic communication and control in polar regions.”

 China also partnered with NATO member Iceland and has been collecting data through the China–Iceland Arctic Science Observatory since 2013.
-According to the lawmakers’ letter, the parties agreed to make data collected through their collaboration public, but the data has never been released.
-They expressed concern that it is instead being used to improve the accuracy of Chinese military radar, surveillance, and tracking.
+According to the lawmakers’ letter, the parties agreed to make data collected through their collaboration public, but the data have never been released.
+The legislators expressed concern that the information is instead being used to improve the accuracy of Chinese military radar, surveillance, and tracking.